Chart Color Schemes

 Health performance in Niagara Park is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Its private health cover rate of approximately 53% is higher than the average SA2 area (~1,510 people).
-The most common medical conditions are mental health issues affecting 10.4% of residents and asthma impacting 9.4%.
-Despite this, 64.6% of residents declared themselves completely clear of medical ailments, similar to Greater Sydney's 64.8%.
-Niagara Park has a lower proportion of seniors aged 65 and over at 15.4% (439 people) compared to Greater Sydney's 24.5%.
-Health outcomes among seniors present some challenges, largely in line with the general population's health profile.
+Mental health issues affect 10.4% of residents, while asthma impacts 9.4%.
+A total of 64.6% of residents declare themselves completely clear of medical ailments, similar to Greater Sydney's 64.8%.
+The area has 15.4% of residents aged 65 and over (444 people), which is lower than Greater Sydney's 24.5%.
+Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health